Find schools that offer these popular programs

 Line installers and repairers work on either electrical systems or telecommunication systems out in the field.
 They are responsible for fixing problems along existing electric lines or telecommunications cables; they also string new lines or lay new cables.
 Line installers and repairers must be high school graduates; they may also hold a certificate or associate's degree in telecommunications or a related field.
 Voluntary industry certifications are available.
 Line installers and repairers may also need a commercial driver's license.
-The BLS estimates that jobs for line installers and repairers will grow 7% from 2012-2022, and that line installers and repairers earned median pay of $58,210 in 2012.
+The BLS estimates that jobs for line installers and repairers will grow 8% from 2016-2026, and that line installers and repairers earned median pay of $64,190 in 2017.

 A broadcast technician is responsible for the operation of the transmitters that make radio and television possible.
 He or she may also edit audiovisual recordings and monitor the equipment that controls the signals sent out by broadcast transmitters.
 An associate's degree in a relevant field is typically required for employment.
 There are several voluntary industry certification options for broadcast technicians.
 The BLS predicts that jobs in this field will decrease 3% from 2016-2026.
 The median pay of broadcast technicians was $39,060 in 2017, per the BLS.